 It’s also a lightweight model.
 And once clipped on where you’d want it, you’ll hardly notice it’s there until the time you need to check your fitness metrics – or when you need to change your clothes.

 Remember, Zip is the oldest of Fitbit.
 Just a first glance tells you one obvious thing: it’s not a pretty device to own.
-Which is to say that if you’re into things that look cool, go for the likes of Fitbit Charge 2 or the Alta instead.
+This is to say that if you’re into things that look cool, go for the likes of Fitbit Charge 2 or the Alta instead.

 Regardless of the traditional, not-so-pleasing design, Zip is still an affordable, lightweight fitness tracker that works really well.